ouniali/WSS/README.md

 # Web services selection dataset
-This repository containes the comprehensive dataset used in our TOIT submission including the list and links of the studied Web services and the different results achieved in the empirical study.
+This repository contains the dataset used in our TOIT submission including the list and links of the studied Web services and the different results achieved in the empirical study.